CentreForDigitalHumanities/I-analyzer/frontend/src/assets/manual/en-GB/glossary.md

 ## Open source

 We call software open source when the source code is freely available.
 That means anyone can view it, share it with others, or edit it to make their own version.
-(The source code of a program is the "recipe" for a computer.)
+There may still be conditions for re-using the software, such as including an attribution to the original author.

 I-analyzer is open source.